philix27/BotMother/readme.md

 - **Onchain Agent:**
   Onchain agents can help you carryout onchain actions such as buying a token, creating an NFT and lauching a smart contract.

+- **Management of server wallets:**
+  Create wallets for various specific use case with ease.
+Powered by Privy Server Wallets

 - **Twitter manager:**
   Tweets can also be created and published